Table of Contents

 - Sous vide is French-style cooking primarily used to thoroughly and evenly cook meat, or other food products;

 - The food, like meat, along with its marinade, is placed inside food bags, then vacuum sealed;

-- This will allow the marinade to seep through the meat and make it more flavorful;
+- This process will allow the marinade to seep through the meat and make it more flavorful;

 - Because the food (placed inside bags for sous vide) is submerged in hot water, it is thoroughly cooked without over-cooking or burning;

 - This process results in the most tender and flavorful meat or any other food.

-The value of best sous vide vacuum sealer when doing sous vide is that the liquid is not vacuumed out, and the vacuum sealer effectively seals in the food inside the bags.
+Keep in mind that the value of best vacuum sealers for sous vide when doing sous vide is that the liquid is not vacuumed out, and the vacuum sealer effectively seals in the food inside the bags.

 It means its flavors will not seep out, and water in the pot will also not seep through inside the bags.